antonioortegajr/av-docs/README.md

 ### Streaming Set Ups

-Stream video and audio to Facebook, YouTube, Twitch, Twitter/Periscope, Livestream, Ustream, Restream.io and other RTMP destinations.
+You would like to stream video and audio to Facebook, YouTube, Twitch, Twitter/Periscope, Livestream, Ustream, Restream.io and other RTMP destinations.

 ### Recording Set Ups

-Record video and audio for editing and distibution later.
+You would like to record video and audio for editing and distibution later.

-### Example Uses
+### Example Use Cases
 * Single person interviews.
 [Stream](setups/streaming/single-person) or [Record](setups/recodring/single-person)
 * Single person presentations [Stream] or [Record]
 * Panel talks [Stream] or [Record]

+### All Avaiable Inventory
+All inventory is documented at [here](inventory)